Beam splitter: Application for quantum computing

 In 2000 Knill, Laflamme and Milburn (KLM protocol) proved that it is possible to create a universal quantum computer solely with beam splitters, phase shifters, photodetectors and single photon sources.
 The states that form a qubit in this protocol are the one-photon states of two modes, i.e. the states |01⟩ and |10⟩ in the occupation number representation (Fock state) of two modes.
 Using these resources it is possible to implement any single qubit gate and 2-qubit probabilistic gates.
 The beam splitter is an essential component in this scheme since it is the only one that creates entanglement between the Fock states.

 Similar settings exist for continuous-variable quantum information processing.
 In fact, it is possible to simulate arbitrary Gaussian (Bogoliubov) transformations of a quantum state of light by means of beam splitters, phase shifters and photodetectors, given two-mode squeezed vacuum states are available as a prior resource only (this setting hence shares certain similarities with a Gaussian counterpart of the KLM protocol).
 The building block of this simulation procedure is the fact that a beam splitter is equivalent to a squeezing transformation under partial time reversal.

 Diffractive beam splitter

+Reflection beam splitters

+Reflection beam splitters reflect parts of the incident radiation in different directions.
+These partial beams show exactly the same intensity.
+Typically, reflection beam splitters are made of metal and have a broadband spectral characteristic.

+Due to their compact design, beam splitters of this type are particularly easy to install in infrared detectors.
+At this application, the radiation enters through the aperture opening of the detector and is split into several beams of equal intensity but different directions by internal highly reflective microstructures.
+Each beam hits a sensor element with an upstream optical filter.
+Particularly in NDIR gas analysis, this design enables measurement with only one beam with a minimal beam cross-section, which significantly increases the interference immunity of the measurement.